Where It’s From

 All whiskies, no matter their origin, are distilled, usually in pot or column stills.
 To learn the basics of whisky-making, check out “How Whisky Is Made.”

 Some countries have regulations regarding whisky, though these are typically not as stringent as the laws of traditional whisky-making nations.
-In 2015, France created protected geographical indicators for whisky, with accompanying rules, for two regions, Brittany and Alsace.
+In 2015, France codified protected geographical indications for whisky from two regions, Brittany and Alsace.

 In some countries, like India and Thailand, whisky can be produced from a non-grain base, such as molasses.
 These products—which include the top-selling whisky in the world, Officer’s Choice—are usually low-end and not widely exported.
 Increasingly, some of these countries, like India, are producing high-quality single malts for both domestic and export markets.